seregazhuk/seregazhuk.github.io_old/_posts/2016-11-15-eloquent-outside-of-laravel.md

 $capsule = new Capsule();
 {% endhighlight %}

-Capsule class is a sort of helper to work with database.
+*Capsule* class is a sort of helper to work with a database.
 It uses Laravel's Container inside to manage connections and to create a *DatabaseManager* object.

 The next step is to add a connection with the specified settings (driver, login, password):